mimoduo/mimogear/docs/postcss/navigation.md

 #Navigation

-Navigational elements help the user browse the site.
-Each postcss navigation partial should refer to it's respective pug partial.
+Each postcss navigation partial should refer to its respective pug partial.
 This makes navigation changes easier down the road.

 ##Behaviors